White House considering plan to replace Tillerson with Pompeo

 WASHINGTON — The Trump administration is considering a plan to replace Secretary of State Rex Tillerson with CIA Director Mike Pompeo, an administration official confirmed to NBC News Thursday.

-Though that plan has been discussed inside the White House, it's unclear when it will happen — or if it will happen at all, the source said.
-The news was first reported by The New York Times, but Tillerson's fate has been the subject of much speculation amid reports of tension with President Donald Trump.
+Though that plan has been discussed inside the White House, it's unclear when it will happen — or if it will, the source said.
+The news was first reported by The New York Times, but Tillerson's fate has been the subject of much speculation for months amid reports of tension with President Donald Trump.

 Cotton's spokeswoman told NBC News that "Sen. Cotton's focus is on serving Arkansans in the Senate."

+Tillerson has recently begun discussing a year-end departure with colleagues, according to a second administration official.

-Trump confirmed Thursday that Tillerson was at the White House, but did not answer whether he wanted the secretary to stay on the job.
+Tillerson was at the White House, but Trump did not answer whether he wanted the secretary to stay on the job.
+The two men met twice Thursday.

 In response to the reports, Press Secretary Sarah Huckabee Sanders said, "There are no personnel announcements at this time," adding that Tillerson "continues to lead the State Department."

+At the State Department, spokeswoman Heather Nauert said that Chief of Staff John Kelly called the agency Thursday morning to say reports of the plan "are not true."
+The New York Times reported that Kelly had signed off on the succession strategy.

+Nauert said Tillerson "enjoys this job" and continues to do his work, and added that the secretary "serves at the pleasure of the president, as we all do."

 But the White House official said the plan to replace Tillerson has traction inside an administration where Tillerson allies are now scarce.
-"He's burned all his bridges," the official, who spoke on condition of anonymity, said.
+"He's burned all his bridges," said the official, who spoke on condition of anonymity.

-Pompeo, on the other hand, is thought "a lot of" by White House staff, according to the official.
+Pompeo, on the other hand, is well regarded by White House staff, according to the official.

+Other White House officials said they were unaware of any plan to oust Tillerson.
+One senior White House official said that while Trump has developed a bond with Pompeo, there is no indication yet that Kelly has signed off on having Pompeo lead the State Department.

 It's not surprising that Pompeo would be next to get the top diplomatic spot in Trump's administration.
 Multiple current and former intelligence officials told NBC News that some people inside the intelligence community had started referring to Pompeo as the "Trump whisperer," a reference to the depth of their relationship.

-According to these sources, Pompeo would spend hours at the White House talking with the president long after his daily intelligence briefing, not just about intelligence, but politics as well.
+According to these sources, Pompeo spends hours at the White House talking with the president long after his daily intelligence briefing, not just about intelligence, but politics as well.

-Tillerson, for his part, has had a rocky tenure at State — facing challenges both from inside his agency and from President Donald Trump, who has at times minimized Tillerson's role in international diplomacy.
+Tillerson, for his part, has had a rocky tenure at State — facing challenges both from inside his agency and from Trump, who has at times minimized Tillerson's role in international diplomacy.